aumpierre-unb/Internal-Fluid-Flow-for-GNU-Octave/README.md

 **Examples:**

-Compute the Reynolds number *Re* and the Darcy friction factor *f*, given the head loss *h* = 0.40 m, the pipe's hydraulic diameter *D* = 10 cm, length *L* = 25 m and
+Compute the Reynolds number *Re* and the Darcy friction factor *f* given the head loss *h* = 0.40 m, the pipe's hydraulic diameter *D* = 10 cm, length *L* = 25 m and